-- 9.1 A well-crafted application form can assist in the recruitment process by enabling necessary and relevant information to be provided by the applicant in relation to their experience and skills.
+- 9.1 A well-crafted application form (whether submitted as hard copy or in electronic format) can assist in the recruitment process by enabling necessary and relevant information to be provided by the applicant in relation to their experience and skills.
 The design of the application form needs to be realistic and should be tailored to the available position. - 9.2 In accordance with data protection legislation (most pertinently GDPR) any requests for personal information must be confined to elements which can be justified as necessary for the process of recruitment, or (in relation to the successful candidate only) necessary for contractual purposes of employment.
-In this regard the application form may well wish to reference the academy's privacy notice, and signpost where this will be found. - 9.3 The use of a well-designed application form has advantages in providing the required information in the format desired by the recruiter, thus providing the basis for the initial sift prior to shortlisting and interview.
-The application form should provide a record of experience and qualifications which is easy to follow if the form is completed accurately. - 9.4 The academy may request all applicants to complete a safeguarding declaration\ (examples of which are provided at Appendix 7) appropriate to the specific post being advertised.
-The relevant declaration can be included in the applicant pack/application form, and serves to confirm that the applicant is neither on a relevant barred list nor disqualified from working with children etc. Completion of the declaration will additionally ensure that (in the event of their application being successful) the individual is under an obligation to inform the headteacher/governing body immediately in the event of any of the clauses in the declaration becoming applicable at some point in the future (throughout the duration of their employment).
+In this regard the application form may well wish to reference the academy's privacy notice, and signpost where this will be found.